 Journal papers that contain primary research that advances or has the potential to advance the 3Rs are eligible.
 The work must have been published in a peer reviewed journal between 1 September 2012 and 1 September 2015.
 Papers that are in press by 1 September 2015 will also be considered.

-An application form should be completed with the research paper attached.
+A 3Rs Prize nomination form should be completed with the research paper attached and emailed to 3Rsprize@nc3rs.org.uk.
 Nominations are welcome from anyone who is familiar with the research paper - e.g. lead or other author, head of department, journal editor or colleagues.
 The candidate nominated for the prize should normally be the lead author of the paper.
 In cases where the 3Rs aspects of the work were carried out by another author, the lead author can delegate the nomination.
 Entries are limited to one per individual or research group.

-Guidance on completing the application form is available.
+Guidance on completing the nomination form is available.

 Entries are assessed by the 3Rs prize Selection Panel based on: